ascendbruce/downloads-folder-cleaner/README.md

 ## How it works

-* It moves old files into Trash once a day. (old file: added into Downloads folder more than 24 hours ago)
+* It moves old files into Trash once a day.
+(Old files refer to those added into Downloads folder more than 24 hours ago)
-* Still work with slept macs.
+* Still works with Macs that are in sleep mode.
 It will run right after waking up.
-* The only thing you need to do is to move useful files to a safe place soon after downloaded.
+* The only thing you need to do is to move useful files to a safe place after download.
 The rest will be deleted within 24~48 hours automatically.
 (You can restore them from trash bin though)

 ## Install

 We recommend you to do a (last) spring cleaning before installing.
-Otherwise all old downloads will just be thrown into trash regardlessly.
+Otherwise all old downloads will be moved to trash regardlessly.

 ### One-line Installer